suprb/tumblr-disqus-socialNews/README.md

 Disqus and tumblr small hack to turn the combination into a Social News experiment

+Todo

+* how to have a clean mobile theme
+* responsive as fuck
+* burger navigation menu
+* credits

 Specificities

 * simple and minimal design